SharePoint Online: Get the Site Owner using PowerShell

 PnP PowerShell script to get SharePoint Online site owners

-Similarly, to get site owners in SharePoint Online using PnP PowerShell, use:
+Similarly, to get site owners in SharePoint Online using PnP PowerShell, use the following script.
+It uses the Get-PnPMicrosoft365GroupOwners cmdlet to retrieve site owners of group-connected sites.

 #Set Variables